 - In the large sauce pan with the cooked garlic and onion ,combine the peas, pasta, and sauce and heat everything through, stirring occasionally, about 2 minutes.
 Slowly add some of the cooking liquid little by little to thin out the sauce slightly and help it stick to the pasta.
 Season with salt and black pepper to taste and place in a serving bowl.

-- Sprinkle with bread crumbs, parsley, and parmesan and serve immediately.
+- Sprinkle with parsley and parmesan and serve immediately.